How to Profit Every Earnings Season

 A solid fundamental understanding of the market, the strategic use of options, and disciplined risk management forms the cornerstone of successful trading.
 My career on the front lines of the exchanges has shown that these principles, when applied systematically, can offer major advantages, even in volatile markets.

 This is just one of the ways that I trade without the fear that trips up many traders.
-And it’s what I’m going to share with you when you join me at my Masters in Trading Summit on Wednesday, May 8, at 10 a.m.
-Eastern time.
+And it’s what I’m going to share with you when you join me at my Masters in Trading Summit tomorrow, May 8, at 10 a.m.
+Eastern.

 At the summit, I will introduce a new market indicator that I believe can help transform how you approach your trading.